 Travel Tip: To reduce your toll fees, purchase a SunPass transponder that attaches to your car’s windshield.
-In addition to Florida toll roads, the SunPass works on toll roads in Georgia and North Carolina.
+In addition to Florida toll roads, SunPass works on toll roads in Georgia and North Carolina.
 The mini costs $4.99, but it no longer works once removed from your windshield after your trip.
-Though it costs more at $19.99, the SunPass Portable, which attaches to the windshield using suction cups, may be a better option for out-of-state visitors who regularly vacation in Florida.
-Either way, you’ll see reduced fees for toll charges, but it could take more than one road trip to make the SunPass Portable’s cost worthwhile.
+Though it costs more at $14.95, the SunPass Pro, which attaches to the windshield using suction cups, might be a better option for out-of-state visitors who regularly vacation in Florida.
+Either way, you’ll see reduced fees for toll charges, but it could take more than one road trip to make the SunPass Pro’s cost worthwhile.

 Do You Need A Car To Get Around Fort Lauderdale?

-Particularly convenient for visitors are water taxis and the Fort Lauderdale Sun Trolley.
-Riding the trolley costs $1 per ride or $3 per day pass, and it offers seven routes that connect visitors to the beach, RiverWalk, and Las Olas Boulevard shopping, dining, and museums.
+Particularly convenient for visitors are water taxis and the Fort Lauderdale Sun Trolley, which connects visitors to the beach, RiverWalk, and Las Olas Boulevard shopping, dining, and museums.